Soroosh129/NeuOS/README.md

     cmake --version
 You can download the latest version of CMake and compile it yourself from https://cmake.org/download/ .

+You also need a fairly recent OpenCV (the one provided by NVIDIA in Jetpack doesn't cut it).
+Thankfully, there are very nice tutorials available for compiling your own OpenCV on the Jetson platforms at https://github.com/jetsonhacks/buildOpenCVXavier for AGX and at https://github.com/jetsonhacks/buildOpenCVTX2 for TX2 (JetsonHacks has all sorts of cool tutorials for these platforms).

+We have tested NeuOS on Jetpack 4.3 (L4T 32.3.1) with CUDA 10.0.
+Future releases might not work.
+Try at your own risk.

-Make sure to install all the required dependencies from the original Caffe installation guide below before you compile Caffe or after you get errors :).
+Please also make sure to install all the required dependencies from the original Caffe installation guide below before you compile Caffe or after you get errors :).
 The suggested dependencies can be installed by:

     sudo apt install libgflags-dev libgoogle-glog-dev protobuf-compiler liblmdb-dev libleveldb-dev libsnappy-dev libatlas-base-dev doxygen

-Same goes for data, mean files, etc. which will come later.
+Same goes for data, mean files, etc. which will come later (familierizing yourself with Caffe can help you better understand this setup process).

 To install NeuOS, create a ``build`` folder: